Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Preliminaries

-generates a NC language, despite the fact that the number of $a$ in $L(G_{NC})$'s sentences is odd, because substrings $aa$ are not paired with repeated substrings \footnote{The above definition of NC parenthesized string languages is equivalent to the definition of NC tree languages~\cite{DBLP:conf/caap/Thomas84}.}.
-Notice however, that, if we parenthesize the grammar $G_{NoOP}$, with $S = \{A\}$,

-which is equivalent to $G_{C}$, we obtain a NC language according to Definition \ref{def:NCLangAndGramm}.
-This should be no surprise, since $G_{C}$ and $G_{NoOP}$ are not structurally equivalent and $G_{NoOP}$ is not an OPG, having a non-conflict-free OPM. \end{example}
+In contrast, the grammar $G_{NC}$, with $S = \{A\}$, $ A \to a B b \mid a b ; B \to a A c $ generates a NC language, despite the fact that the number of $a$ in $L(G_{NC})$'s sentences is odd, because substrings $aa$ are not paired with repeated substrings.\footnote{The above definition of NC parenthesized string languages is equivalent to the definition of NC tree languages~\cite{DBLP:conf/caap/Thomas84}.} Notice however, that, if we parenthesize the grammar $G_{NoOP}$, with $S = \{A\}$, $ A \to aa A bb \mid a b $ which is equivalent to $G_{C}$, we obtain a NC language according to Definition \ref{def:NCLangAndGramm}.
+This should be no surprise, since $G_{C}$ and $G_{NoOP}$ are not structurally equivalent and $G_{NoOP}$ is not an OPG, having a non-conflict-free OPM. \end{exa}

 The following important corollary immediately derives from Definition \ref{def:NCOPL} and Theorem~\ref{decidability NC}.